Oliver Anthony: "Rich Men North of Richmond"

 The video of Anthony performing "Rich Men North of Richmond" was uploaded to YouTube on August 8, 2023, and immediately went viral.
 Billboard described it as taking on "politicians, taxes, welfare and other issues from a struggling working man's perspective", and various news sources described themes in it as anti-establishment, conservative, or conspiratorial.
 It was further promoted by personalities including singer-songwriter John Rich, podcaster Joe Rogan, and conservative commentators Jack Posobiec and Matt Walsh.

 The song went to number 1 on the U.S. iTunes all-genres chart within days, and to number 1 on the Spotify U.S. and Apple Music charts a few days later.
 Virginia Attorney General Jason Miyares called Anthony's performance "unreal Virginia talent."
 NBC News reported on August 14 that the original video upload had over nine million views in the space of five days, and noted a comment on it which had attracted 11,000 likes: "And just like that you became the voice of 40 or 50 million working men."

 Later output

 All songs Anthony published before "Rich Men North of Richmond" were recorded on his mobile phone.
 Within days of the song's release, John Rich publicly offered to produce Anthony's first album.
 On August 16, Billboard talked of a music industry "feeding frenzy" for his signature, reporting that one label head had told them, "I don't think I've ever seen anything like this before."
-Anthony himself wrote on his Facebook page on the same day that "Everyone in the 'industry' is rushing me into signing something, but we just want to take things slow right now."
+Anthony wrote on his Facebook page on the same day that "Everyone in the 'industry' is rushing me into signing something, but we just want to take things slow right now."
 He also wrote that "We are working on a full line up of shows" with space for bigger audiences.

-On August 17, Anthony wrote further, "People in the music industry give me blank stares when I brush off 8 million dollar offers.
+On August 17, Anthony wrote, "People in the music industry give me blank stares when I brush off 8 million dollar offers.
 I don't want 6 tour buses, 15 tractor trailers and a jet.
 I don't want to play stadium shows, I don't want to be in the spotlight."

 Draven Riffe of Radiowv told Billboard in an interview published August 19 that he is Anthony's co-manager, together with Brian Prentice.
 He said that five more acoustic songs had been recorded at Anthony's farm at the same sessions as "Rich Men", to be released soon.
 There were also concert bookings until the end of 2023, he said.